-'''

-Usage: xcube chunk [OPTIONS] CUBE

-(Re-)chunk xcube dataset.
-Changes the external chunking of all variables

-of CUBE according to CHUNKS and writes the result to OUTPUT.

-Note: There is a possibly more efficient way to (re-)chunk datasets

-through the dedicated tool "rechunker", see

-https://rechunker.readthedocs.io.

-Options:

--o, --output OUTPUT Output path.
-Defaults to 'out.zarr'

--f, --format FORMAT Format of the output.
-If not given, guessed from

-OUTPUT.

--p, --params PARAMS Parameters specific for the output format.
-Comma-

-separated list of <key>=<value> pairs.

--C, --chunks CHUNKS Chunk sizes for each dimension.
-Comma-separated list of

-<dim>=<size> pairs, e.g. "time=1,lat=270,lon=270"

-Show this message and exit.

---help

-'''
+''' Usage: xcube chunk [OPTIONS] CUBE (Re-)chunk xcube dataset.
+Changes the external chunking of all variables of CUBE according to CHUNKS and writes the result to OUTPUT.
+Note: There is a possibly more efficient way to (re-)chunk datasets through the dedicated tool "rechunker", see https://rechunker.readthedocs.io.
+Options: -o, --output OUTPUT Output path.
+Defaults to 'out.zarr' -f, --format FORMAT Format of the output.
+If not given, guessed from OUTPUT. -p, --params PARAMS Parameters specific for the output format.
+Comma- separated list of <key>=<value> pairs. -C, --chunks CHUNKS Chunk sizes for each dimension.
+Comma-separated list of <dim>=<size> pairs, e.g. "time=1,lat=270,lon=270" -q, --quiet Disable output of log messages to the console entirely.
+Note, this will also suppress error and warning messages. -v, --verbose Enable output of log messages to the console.
+Has no effect if --quiet/-q is used.
+May be given multiple times to control the level of log messages, i.e., -v refers to level INFO, -vv to DETAIL, -vvv to DEBUG, -vvvv to TRACE.
+If omitted, the log level of the console is WARNING. --help Show this message and exit. '''